-Combined with the non-vanishing of \padic $L$-functions, \thmref{thm:main1} and \thmref{thm:ETNC} we obtain immediately the following analogue of \emph{growth number conjecture} in \cite{mazur-icm83} for the asymptotic behavior of the ranks of Selmer groups over ring class fields. \begin{thm} There exists a non-negative integer $e$ such that the following formula
+Combined with the nonvanishing of the \padic $L$-function in Theorem~\ref{T:nonvanishing}, the results of \thmref{thm:main1} and \thmref{thm:ETNC} allow us to immediately obtain the following analogue of the \emph{growth number conjecture} in \cite{mazur-icm83} on the asymptotic behavior of the ranks of Selmer groups over ring class fields. \begin{thm} There exists a non-negative integer $e$ such that the formula